dsar/Twitter_Sentiment_Analysis/README.md

 in `data/submissions/` directory

-*By enabling the `cv` option to true in the `options.py` file (in the corresponding algorithm) you can get a good approximation of the kaggle-score directly from Cross Validation (Caustion: it might take a while for the full datasets)*
+*By enabling the `cv` option to true in the `options.py` file (in the corresponding algorithm) you can get a good approximation of the kaggle-score directly from Cross Validation (this might take a while for the full datasets)*

 ### Contributors